Tuberculosis (pulmonary manifestations)

 Isolated tracheal infection by tuberculosis is rare but reported and typically results in irregular circumferential mural thickening.
 It is usually the result of a contiguous inflammation from adjacent nodal involvement 3.

-A broncholith is a relatively uncommon presentation which is due to erosion of a calcified lymph node into a bronchus, resulting in calcified material entering the lumen.
+A broncholith is a relatively uncommon presentation that is due to erosion of a calcified lymph node into a bronchus, resulting in calcified material entering the lumen.
 Rarely this material can be coughed up (known as lithoptysis) 2.

 Treatment and prognosis

-Treatment is usually only in the setting of progressive primary tuberculosis, miliary tuberculosis or post-primary infection, and in general primary infections are asymptomatic.
+Treatment is usually only in the setting of progressive primary tuberculosis, miliary tuberculosis, or post-primary infection, and in general primary infections are asymptomatic.
 For a general discussion please refer to the parent article: tuberculosis.

 Administration of protracted courses of multiple antibiotics tailored to the sensitivity of the infective strain is the cornerstone of treatment.